orbitdb/field-manual/01_Tutorial/01_Basics.md

 This will create a `package.json`, `package.lock`, and `node_modules` folder.

+> **Note:** If you're running on a windows prompt, or if you don't have certain build tools like `g++` and `python` installed, you may see a noisy console output with lots of warnings and errors.
+Keep going, your code should still run.

 #### In the Browser

-For this tutorial, we recommend using unpkg for obtaining pre-built, minified versions of both IPFS and OrbitDB.
-Simply include these at the top of your `index.html` file:
+If you're using the browser for this tutorial, we recommend using unpkg for obtaining pre-built, minified versions of both IPFS and OrbitDB.
+Simply include these in your HTML:

 ```html
 <script src="https://unpkg.com/ipfs/dist/index.min.js"></script>